 - Ralph Von Wau Wau from Spider Robinson's Callahan's Crosstime Saloon stories, qualifies.
 His "master" brought the dog to Callahan's one night, claiming he could talk.
 When Ralph proved to be quite eloquent, the regulars figured that his "master" was a gifted ventriloquist.
 It is later revealed that the "master" was mute and Ralph, a mutant dog possessing human intelligence who happened to be given a human larynx and mouth structure in a lab experiment, was the ventriloquist, who unofficially adopted his "master" and cooked up the "my dog can talk" shtick to make a few bucks.

-- Averted in White Fang.
-While it is told from the (wolf)dog's perspective, he's perfectly aware that he belongs to (or at least must serve) "the gods", not the other way around.
-In Call Of The Wild, though, Buck thinks of himself as the Judge's "steward", if nothing else, and thinks of the Judge's children as the Judge's property (and thus beneath himself).
+- In The Call of the Wild, Buck thinks of himself as the Judge's "steward", if nothing else, and thinks of the Judge's children as the Judge's property (and thus beneath himself).
 He realizes the error in his thinking after he's stolen and beaten into submission as a sled dog.

 - One of the aliens in Dani's House tried to keep a postman as a pet in one episode.

 - Doctor Who, "The Doctor's Wife" - The mind of the TARDIS gets shunted into a human body by the villain of the week, and insists that she "stole a Time Lord" as much as the Doctor stole her.
 They both did it for the same reason (wanting to get out and see the universe).

 Idris: My thief.

 - After psychically linking with a dog in Warehouse 13, Artie claims their bond is too great and the dog owns him now.
 He also mentions that Cats are prisoners.